kHorozhanov/cookieconsent/docs/reference/configuration-reference.md

-# Configuration Options
+# Configuration Reference
-Overview of all the availabe configuration options.
+Overview of all the available configuration options.

 **Before diving in:**